Seed Rematriation Using a Participatory Conservation Model

 • Sustainable Communities: community development, leadership development, local and regional food systems, partnerships, quality of life, urban agriculture

-Seed Savers Exchange (IA) will partner with eight Native farmers at nine distinct sites in Iowa, Minnesota, Wisconsin, and Michigan to regenerate regional varieties from seed we researched and believe to have Indigenous origins.
-This project grew out of the successes and lessons learned from the 2020 partnership funded by NC-SARE, and the acknowledgement that more farmers growing and saving seeds at more sites builds greater resilience against weather and other factors that may impact the growing season.
-More partner sites also help identify more varieties that grow well in a variety of environmental conditions (particularly short northern growing seasons), contributing to sustainable food sovereignty and climate adaptability.
+Seed Savers Exchange (IA) has partnered with eight Native farmers at eight distinct sites in Iowa, Minnesota, Wisconsin, and Michigan to regenerate regional varieties from seed we researched and believed to have Indigenous origins.
+This project grew out of the successes and lessons learned from the 2020 partnership funded by NC-SARE, and the acknowledgement that more farmers sharing knowledge, growing varieties, and saving seeds at more sites builds greater resilience against weather and other factors that may impact the growing season.
+In the instance where multiple partners were growing the same variety, more partner sites also helped identify varietal performance across a greater geographic area and under different environmental conditions (within short northern midwest growing seasons).
+Combining in-field observation with the strong knowledge-sharing and relationship building that has occurred over the course of this project has already helped realize success toward a project goal to strengthen and sustain food sovereignty and climate adaptability in Indigenous communities.

-• Grow and evaluate 10-15 Indigenous crop varieties at Seed Savers Exchange and approximately 40 varieties at partner sites
+• Grow and evaluate 10-15 (actual: 12) Indigenous crop varieties at Seed Savers Exchange and approximately 40 (actual: 45) varieties at partner sites

-• Share and demonstrate organic growing, hand pollination, and other planting/growing/harvesting/seed saving techniques among partners
+• Share and demonstrate organic growing, corn and squash hand pollination, and other planting/growing/harvesting/seed saving techniques among partners

 • Use virtual forums to educate key audiences and a broader segment of the public